VLAN Practice Lab Setup in Packet Tracer

-Packet Tracer is network simulator software.
+Packet Tracer is a network simulator software.
 It allows you to create and test network topology in a simulated environment.
 You can use it to practice VLAN-related topics.

 VLAN is a switch feature.
-To practice VLAN-related topics, you need to set up a practice Lab.
+To practice VLAN-related topics, you need to set up a practice lab.
 The minimum requirement for a practice lab is one switch, one router, and two PCs.
 Routers and switches are costly.
 Purchasing routers and switches to set up a practice lab is not possible for everyone.
+Network simulator software solves this problem by simulating networking devices.
+They allow you to create a practice lab in a simulated environment.
+Packet Tracer is a network simulator software.
+It allows you to simulate essential networking devices.

 Setting up a VLAN practice LAB on Packet Tracer